 That may not sound so bad but remember they have no conscience, so they will make decisions to mentally, emotionally, physically and sexually abuse others, sometimes because they can.

 They want to control and dominate others and they will lie, cheat, deceive, trick and fool others into doing their bidding.
 (This is the antisocial behavior part!)
+Because people do not fully understand psychopathy, such people are often labeled a jealous boyfriend, or a controlling wife or a manipulative husband.

-They will take people's money, possessions, houses, bodies, time, energy and even lives.
+These types will take people's money, possessions, houses, bodies, time, energy and even lives.
 Because they want these things.
 And without feeling the least bit of pity, or remorse or guilt, no matter how much suffering they have caused.

-Learn more by watching psychopath movies
+Learn more by watching psychopath movies or

 About 1% of the population are psychopaths.
 That means that some of your neighbors, work colleagues, people in your sports clubs etc are psychopaths.